 YOU MAY ALSO LIKE:

 - Deep Learning Fundamentals with Leonardo De Marchi (Online Workshop on 1st - 4th March 2022)

-- Deep Learning with F#: An Experience Report (SkillsCast recorded in May 2021)
+- Deep Learning with F#: An Experience Report (SkillsCast recorded in October 2021)